ZenGuard-AI/fast-llm-security-guardrails/README.md

 # ZenGuard AI

-ZenGuard AI is specifically designed for AI developers to quickly and easily add production-level protections to their GenAI applications.
+ZenGuard AI is designed for AI developers to quickly and easily add production-level no-code LLM guardrails to their GenAI applications.

 Developed with :heart: by [zenguard.ai](https://www.zenguard.ai/)